Chart Color Schemes

 Jilliby features high concentrations of family households, with a higher-than-average median household size

 Family households account for 91.0% of all households, including 49.1% couples with children, 32.1% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 9.0%, with lone person households at 7.2% and group households comprising 2.0%.
+Non-family households constitute the remaining 9.0%, with lone person households at 7.2% and group households comprising 2.0% of the total.
 The median household size is 3.4 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households